1. Can I apply for the WINTOUR master if I have not received my diploma or have not graduated yet?

 5. Are there any cases when candidates are exempt from documenting their English skills?

-All applicants should certify their English skills (minimum B2) with a recent English test certification unless they meet one of the following requirements:
+All applicants must certify their English skills (minimum B2 level) with an official English certification that meets the requirements stated above unless they meet one of the following requirements:

 - Applicants having obtained a Bachelor's Degree in a university based in the USA, Canada (English speaking part), United Kingdom, Ireland, South Africa, Australia and New Zealand.

-- Applicants with minimum one year of study at a university in the USA, Canada (English speaking part), United Kingdom, Ireland, South Africa, Australia and New Zealand (the language of instruction must have been English).
+- Applicants with minimum one year of university studies at a university in the USA, Canada (English speaking part), United Kingdom, Ireland, South Africa, Australia and New Zealand (the language of instruction must have been English).

 - Applicants having obtained a Bachelor's Degree with a major in the English language (e.g. BA in English or BA in Translation).